Eastern theater of the American Civil War: Theater of operations

 The theater was bounded by the Appalachian Mountains to the west and the Atlantic Ocean to the east.
 By far, the majority of battles occurred in the 100 miles between the cities of Washington and Richmond.
 This terrain favored the Confederate defenders because a series of rivers ran primarily west to east, making them obstacles rather than avenues of approach and lines of communication for the Union invaders.
-This was quite different than the early years of the Western theater, and since the Union Army had to rely solely on the primitive road system of the era for its primary transportation, it limited winter campaigning for both sides.
+This was quite different from the early years of the Western theater, and since the Union Army had to rely solely on the primitive road system of the era for its primary transportation, it limited winter campaigning for both sides.
 The Union advantage was control of the sea and major rivers, which would allow an army that stayed close to the ocean to be reinforced and supplied.

 The campaign classification established by the United States National Park Service (NPS) is more fine-grained than the one used in this article.
 Some minor NPS campaigns have been omitted and some have been combined into larger categories.
 Only a few of the 160 battles the NPS classifies for this theater are described.
 Boxed text in the right margin show the NPS campaigns associated with each section.